decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - count (REQUIRED), a non-negative integer describing the number of generator points to create, which is determined in part by the number of signed messages.
 - PK (OPTIONAL), a point of G2, representing the Signer's public key.
-- header (OPTIONAL), an octet sting, representing the header of the BBS signature.

-As a result, the create\_generators operation MUST have the following signature,
+As a result, the create\_generators operation has the following signature,

 ```
-(G_1, G_2, ..., G_count) = create_generators(count, PK, header)
+(G_1, G_2, ..., G_count) = create_generators(count, PK)
 ```

-Each procedure MUST also define a unique `CREATE_GENERATORS_ID` to be used by the ciphersuite.
+Each procedure MUST define a unique `CREATE_GENERATORS_ID` to be used by the ciphersuite.
 This value MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f), other than the last character the string MUST not contain any other underscores (ASCII code: 0x5f).

 ### Hash to Generators

 The `hash_to_generators` operation makes use of the primitives defined in [@!I-D.irtf-cfrg-hash-to-curve] (more specifically of `hash_to_curve` and `expand_message`) to hash a predefined seed to a set of generators.
 Those primitives are implicitly defined by the ciphersuite, through the choice of a hash-to-curve suite (see the `hash_to_curve_suite` parameter in (#ciphersuite-format)).

-**NOTE**: The `hash_to_generators` operation ignores the PK and header inputs, creating the same generators across different Signers and signatures.
+**NOTE**: The `hash_to_generators` operation ignores the PK input, creating the same generators across different Signers and signatures.
 The final `create_generators` operation defined by the ciphersuites in (#ciphersuites), will be,

 ```
-create_generators(count, PK, header) := hash_to_generator(count)
+create_generators(count, PK) := hash_to_generator(count)
 ```

-As an optimization, implementations MAY cache the result of `hash_to_generators` for a specific `count` (which can be arbitrarily large, depending on the application).
+Since `hash_to_generator` creates constant points, as an optimization, implementations MAY cache its result for a specific `count` (which can be arbitrarily large, depending on the application).
 Care must be taken, to guarantee that the generators will be fetched from the cache in the same order they had when they where created (i.e., an application should not short or in any way rearrange the cached generators).

 ```
 generators = hash_to_generators(count)